 MORE FUTURES: in a line, a kilometer long… a mandala the size of a football field; coral encrusting the side of a museum… a crystalline chandelier the size of a blimp… as two ‘entangled’ works in separate cities, identically arranged and changed at the same time… as a barricaded room, filled to block the door so the work can only be looked into not walked around… as an enormous jpeg the size of a field, hand assembled one pixel at a time… all the pieces, shown flat and framed over many walls…

-PS: the work is made of a provisional material: cardboard.
+PS: the work is made from anti-status provisional material: cardboard.
 This is for a number of reasons: One, it’s recycled, always a good thing.
 Two: it’s lightweight, easy to ship and schlepp, especially as it’s to be nomadic in creation and exhibition.
 Also, each piece is unique, so though it looks mass-made, the each component piece has its own character — if there was a pre-cut hole in the cardboard, I kept it, because the effect becomes like a mandala, where you see the large gestalt, but if you take the time to concentrate, you notice the small differences, and the overall BAM of the big view becomes a quieter meditative experience.
 Three: if, seen biologically, the work is an organism, then the imperfections in the material are like scars, or moles; or the component Xes are like cells… which, just as your body sheds and replaces, perhaps I’ll switch out or replace with new ones years from now.
 Four: if I do start to use other materials for the discrete components– like wood or likely aluminum — they will increase the visual complexity of the work, as well as giving a sense of the progression of time…

 BARRICD 12 x 20 x 30′ (the sculpture to be experienced as a 2D painting, its interior depth viewable only from the flat front facing.)

-And finally, here’s a couple video view of the Vortex iteration, the second done by Banff Centre:
+Here’s a couple video view of the Vortex iteration, the second done by Banff Centre:

 Six weeks and 800 painted cardboard pieces—visual artist @_k_i_a_ was busy during the Independent Residency this fall at Banff Centre. .
 His ever-changing installation CRSPR SCLPTR is a colourful way to explore information as he re-arranges each piece into a new creation over time.
 He let us into his studio for a peek at his work.